 CACI Limited has developed a bespoke data solution which provides gross household income estimates at a postcode level.
+OPDC entered into a licence agreement with CACI Limited in August 2021 to provide data for three years through Director Decision DD145.

-This data is procured by CACI Limited on a three-year licence agreement, with the data updated on an annual basis.
-This Decision seeks approval for expenditure of up to £25,000 to procure this.
+This Decision seeks approval for expenditure of up to £35,000 to procure this bespoke data solution for a further three years via the Transport for London Reseller and Associated Service Framework Agreement.